“What is it, really?”

 At a minimum, you can hire them to write a proper contribution guide and code walkthrough so your devs don’t crap their pants at the prospect of contributing.

-I have a feeling in projects like Linux, this happens fairly often.
-And it has got to be cheaper and cause fewer problems in the long run.
+This happens often in projects like Linux.
+It’s cheaper and causes fewer problems in the long run.
 But when it comes to developer frameworks and libraries, reinventing the wheel seems like too much fun to pass up.

 If you liked this, you’ll appreciate What’s the Developer Experience?